veniamin-ilmer/better-standards/README.md

 I feel Approval Voting is better than others.
 CGP Grey makes a good argument why with his [analogy of finding a place where to eat](https://youtu.be/orybDrUj4vA?t=9).

+### Why Approval Voting, not Instant Runoff Voting?

+With approval voting, calculating who won is simple.
+Just add up all the votes and see who got the most.

+With Instant Runoff Voting, the calculation is not simple at all, and just tweaking the calculation a little changes who'd win.
+[Here's a good video going over that](https://www.youtube.com/watch?v=HoAnYQZrNrQ).

+Although Instant Runoff Voting seems to do a good job at stopping the "spoiler" problem, approval voting seems to do it better.
+You can read more about it [here](https://electology.org/approval-voting-versus-irv).

 **Why we haven't switched yet**: Politicians in power, would lose power by diluting it to other parties.

 ## Taxing